 Now, I don’t just mean share it once and call it a day.
 The best thing you can do with your blog’s social media strategy is to continue to share these evergreen blog posts for a long time to come.
 That’s why we are making sure they are valuable and comprehensive … because those posts ain’t going to go out of style!

 There are loads of tools out there you can use to schedule your social media updates.
 What I recommend is keeping a record of all of your blog posts in some kind of document (like a Word doc, even).
 Have the link, title, and short description saved and build it up over time with all of your posts.
 That way you have this amazing document you can pull all of your old blog posts from to schedule into your social media.

-For scheduling, these are the software tools I recommend as I find them to be the “smartest” and least time consuming for me (but there are tons of others too, like HootSuite and Tailwind):
+For scheduling, these are the software tools I recommend as I find them to be the “smartest” and least time consuming for me:

 7 // HAVE A CONTENT UPGRADE